linsalrob/PhiSpy/README.txt

 This will install PhiSpy.py in ~/.local/bin which should be in your
 $PATH but might not be (see this detailed discussion).

+_Note:_ If you are feeling lazy, you actually only need to use sudo apt install -y python3-pip; python3 -m pip install --user phispy since python3-pip requires build-essential and python3-dev!

 If you try PhiSpy.py -v and get an error like this:

     $ PhiSpy.py -v